seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 another and the prefix *ni* is said to signify the exit from that weaving.

 But nowhere in the *suttas* do we get this sort of etymology and interpretation.
-On the other hand it is obvious that the *suttas* use the word *Nibbāna* in the sense of 'extinguishing' or 'extinction'.
-In fact this is the sense that brings out the true essence of the *Dhamma*.
+On the other hand it is obvious that the *suttas* use the word Nibbāna in the sense of 'extinguishing' or 'extinction'.
+In fact this is the sense that brings out the true essence of the Dhamma.

 For instance the *Ratanasutta*, which is so often chanted as a *paritta*, says that the *Arahants* go out like a lamp: *Nibbanti dhīrā yathāyaṁ padīpo*.[^fn16]